vinipachecov/flash-cards-udacity/README.md

 ## Observations
 I did use two projects because In my setup using expo was not a good idea for the overall development, so I setup a native project with react-native-cli (i.e react init name_project) and did all through this other project.
 In the end as I thought it would be better to use Expo Notifications API and then I decided to merge the files to the expo project once again.

+##Firebase
+This project has firebase integrated within.
+To use it you will need to create a folder called config, with firebaseConfigs.js file.
+There you will need to place the credentials for your firebase app.
+To create go to https://firebase.google.com and create a new project.
+You will find in the project configurations the "Web Configuration", there you will have all the keys data for this app to work.
+With this you will have your own Flash cards backend!

 ## Platforms
 This project has been designed to work both on Android and IOS devices, feel free to use both.